FoggyFinder/FSharpCoreRtTest/README.md

     :?> System.Linq.Expressions.Expression<int>
 ```

-## Events: work on UWP, fail on CoreRT
+## F# Events: work on UWP, fail on CoreRT

+This needs more investigation on CoreRT.

 ```fsharp
 type ChannelChangedHandler = delegate of obj * int -> unit